MAWD combines automated testing with your input to find everything you need to fix. She tells you how to fix it too!Try MAWD Free

 My experience of making websites accessible is that it can take quite a lot of effort, particularly if you aren’t starting from scratch.
 It’s always easier to consider accessibility from the start of a build.

-I wrote a blog post about accessibility on my old developer blog and it was really popular, so I decided to learn more about it.
+I wrote a blog post about accessibility on my old developer blog in 2015 and it was really popular, so I decided to learn more about it.

 My aim with this site is to provide guidance, plugins and tools to help developers make their sites more accessible.
 This would be a much more interesting story if I required assistive technology myself or had a close family member that did.
 In fact, I just feel like it is a very neglected aspect of software development that has the potential to make lives easier.
 Knowing how inaccessible most websites are, browsing must be a real struggle for some users, and I’d like to make it better.